 By the time the Fitzroy Football Club commenced in 1883, James and Jane had been established in Fitzroy for 10 years and became one of the donors who made Fitzroy a wealthy club.
 So, while many early teams sported woollen knitted jumpers, Fitzroy players took to the field wearing gorgeous, soft, chamois leather jerkins, tinted in maroon and gold, and paired with royal blue knickbockers (the same colours our players wear today).
 The jerkins were made to order in England and transported to Melbourne by clipper ships.

 One day, a very poor young man came to the factory begging for work.
 Jane was in the office and gave him the job he desperately needed – his name was John Wren.
-Despite his infamous career, John became a friend for life, never forgetting my grandmother’s kindness.
+Despite his infamous career, John became a friend for life, never forgetting my great grandmother’s kindness.

 James and Jane had three children, the first dying in infancy and two others, Albert and Beatrice.
 Albert became a Fitzroy cricketer who also attended football games when FFC was subsequently formed.
 Albert married Emily Clinton (a Carlton supporter).
 Emily decided to convert to Fitzroy to keep peace in the family.
 They had two children, my father Lester and aunt Jeanette.
 In the family tradition, Lester became a Fitzroy cricketer as well as playing baseball for the Fitzroy Baseball Club.
 In those days, Saturday afternoon football games were preceded by a baseball match (no Seconds game then).
 In this way, my father became friends with both the Fitzroy footballers and cricketers of his day and was a well-known sportsman in his own right.
 When Haydn Bunton joined FFC, he was billeted to our family home in Michael Street.